krishna-waidande/krishna-waidande.github.io/cs_basic.md

 # Basics of computer science

-Hello Readers,
+`Hello Readers`,

-This blog is all about some basic concepts in the computer science world which all must be known about it. you all are using computers right? do you know how computer stores our humaan readable information that is our english or any other language text within it?
+This blog is all about some basic concepts in the computer science world which all must be known about it. you all are using computers right? do you know how computer stores our humaan readable information within it?

 Let's start with bit and bytes first.